 Wednesday, April 01

 This sprawling city became Iran’s capital in the 18th century under Agha Mohammad Khan, the founder of the Qajar Dynasty.
 Tehran (meaning warm slope) is located south of the impressive snow-capped Alborz Mountains and the city is known for its large museums, art centers and palaces.
-We begin with the National Archaeological Museum, the country’s foremost museum established in 1937.
+We begin with visiting Golestan Palace - a masterpiece of the Qajar era and a UNESCO site.
+You’ll marvel at the mirrored entry-way and stairway (pictured on page 2) leading up to the dining rooms and ballrooms featuring Persian crafts integrated with western inﬂuences.
+Then move to see the National Archaeological Museum, the country’s foremost museum established in 1937.
 A good introduction to Iran, the museum is divided into two parts: Prehistoric and Pre-Islamic periods.
 See a stone capital of a winged lion from Susa and the sixth century BC audience hall relief of Darius the Great from the Treasury at Persepolis.
 We are then guided through the Glass and Ceramics Museum, which was once an extraordinarily beautiful private residence during the Qajar period, and later was used as the Egyptian Embassy.
-Here we can ﬁnd glass and ceramic artifacts dating back to the second and ﬁrst millennia BC.
-See the Carpet Museum with its beautiful modern architecture and a façade resembling a carpet-weaving loom.
-Founded in 1978 the museum provides a historical background for the evolution of this art form.
-We return to the hotel for dinner and overnight.
+Here we can find glass and ceramic artifacts dating back to the second and first millennia BC.
+We return to the hotel for dinner.
 (B,L,D)

 Thursday, April 02